corrieb/bensdoings/vic-machine/README.md

 vic-machine today takes a large number of arguments and each command takes a different subset of arguments.
 As such, your instinct will be to script it, but you'll quickly find that you end up with a massive proliferation of scripts, particularly if you have multiple VCHs.

 This hack proposes a simple JSON manifest for a VCH setup.
 It contains, VC connection information, VCH configuration etc. organized in a hierarchical way that makes the overall configuration much easier to parse by eye and modify.
 This JSON manifest is then used as input to all vic-machine commands, which are themselves invoked using docker.
-All of this can then be invoked from a super simple single script.
+All of this can then be invoked from a single script.

 Here's how to get started: